fullband7/openwrt-theme-foxhound/README.md

 ### ✅ Easy Customisation
 - CSS custom properties (variables) are used throughout – change primary colours, border radius, shadows, or spacing in one place.
-- No need to edit every file: all theme variables are centralised in `palette.css`.
+- No need to edit every file: all theme variables are centralised in `dark.css`.

 ## Customization